nerou42/pygearman/README.rst

 Development
 ***********

-I created this fork so we'd have a Python 3-compatible version of Gearman to use in `Archivematica <https://github.com/artefactual/archivematica>`_.
+wellcomecollection created their fork so they'd have a Python 3-compatible version of Gearman to use in `Archivematica <https://github.com/artefactual/archivematica>`_.

-I'll accept bugfixes for improving compatibility with Python 3, but I'm unlikely to accept new features or changes to the library's behaviour.
-If you want to make big changes, I suggest creating your own fork.

 New patches should come with tests and a release note.